Clan Ruthven: Feud with Clan Charteris

 The Charterises of Kinfauns are said to have received their lands as a reward for supporting Robert the Bruce against the English.
 However they came into a feud with the Ruthvens who often disputed the authority of the Charterises.
 The Ruthvens held considerable sway over Perth from their Huntingtower Castle.
 In 1544, Patrick, Lord Ruthven, was elected as Provost of Perth but at the intervention of Cardinal Beaton, Ruthven was deprived of the office and Charteris of Kinfauns was appointed instead.
 The city refused to acknowledge Charteris and barred the gates against him.
 Charteris along with Lord Gray and the Clan Leslie then attacked the town.
 However, they were repulsed by the Ruthvens, who were assisted by the Clan Moncreiffe.
 As a result, Ruthven remained Provost of Perth until 1584, when William Ruthven, Earl of Gowrie was executed.
 John Charteris had been killed by the earl's heir on Edinburgh High Street in 1552.

 Murder of David Rizzio

 In 1556, Patrick Ruthven, 3rd Lord Ruthven, and his son, William, were among the co-conspirators of Lord Darnley when Mary, Queen of Scot's favorite David Rizzio was killed in her presence at Holyrood Palace.
 Both Ruthvens fled to England when abandoned by Darnley.
 William returned and succeeded to the family title having received a royal pardon.
-He was among the people who conducted the queen to Loch Leven Castle, where she was forced to abdicate.
+He was among the people who conducted the queen to Lochleven Castle, where she was forced to abdicate.
 Ruthven was also the Treasurer of Scotland during the king's minority and in 1581 was created William Ruthven, 1st Earl of Gowrie.